Measure Twice, Cut Once: A Semantic-Oriented Approach to Video Temporal Localization with Video LLMs: Query-Focused Captioning

-Based on the temporal localization data in E.T.Instruct \cite{liu2024bench}, we extract event segments and send them into a video captioning model, MiniCPM-V-2.6 \cite{yao2024minicpmvgpt4vlevelmllm} to generate detailed captions.
-The captions often contain redundant information and are summarized using GPT-4o-mini \cite{openai2024gpt4ocard}.
-Some QFC examples are shown in Figure.~\ref{fig:qfc}.
+Based on the temporal localization data in E.T.Instruct \citep{liu2024bench}, we extract event segments and input them to a video captioning model, MiniCPM-V-2.6 \citep{yao2024minicpmvgpt4vlevelmllm}, to generate detailed captions.
+As these captions often contain redundant information, we summarize them using GPT-4o-mini \citep{openai2024gpt4ocard} under the condition that the final captions are more detailed than the original localization queries.
+The annotation pipeline and representative QFC examples are shown in \cref{fig:qfc}